 - Check out the forecast: Forcasts on sites like AccuWeather.com and Weather.com may indicate your chances are of getting a migraine in the next few days, allowing you to use preventative measures.

 - Buy a barometer: Keeping a barometer in your home or workplace will give you a visual heads-up as to when a migraine might be triggered.

-Natural Relief for Migraines
+Natural Relief for This Neurological Disorder

 Another way to successfully reduce migraines is upper cervical chiropractic care.
 If either the C1 or C2 vertebra has moved out of alignment, it may be putting undue stress on the brainstem, thereby causing improper signals to be sent to the brain.
 This type of misalignment can also hinder the amount of oxygen-rich blood and cerebrospinal fluid that reaches and leaves the brain.